Pedestrian Accident Q&A - Experienced Columbus OH Injury Attorney

 To help you learn more about your rights and options, we have compiled the following list of frequently asked questions about pedestrian accidents.
 If you don't see your question listed, call us and let us know what is on your mind.

 A: No two accidents are the same.
 So, the amount of damages, or compensation, depends on the circumstances of the accident.
 There are many different types of damages which pedestrians may be entitled to recover after an accident.
 Victims may be entitled to receive compensation for medical expenses and cost of future medical care, lost wages from missing work and loss of future earning capacity, to name a few "economic" losses.
 You also may be entitled to non-economic damages, such as pain, suffering and emotional distress.
 In rare cases, victims may receive punitive damages designed to punish drivers who acted with gross negligence or malicious intent.
+Scott Elliot Smith can determine the total amount of damages you have suffered as a result of your accident.

 A: Even if you were partially at fault for an accident - perhaps you crossed outside a marked crosswalk or against a traffic signal - you may still be entitled to compensation if driver negligence also contributed to the accident.
 We strongly recommend that you contact an attorney before accepting blame.
+Scott Elliot Smith will review the details of your accident to look for any evidence that driver negligence was partially at fault.